Seattle BUI Lawyers

 Seasoned Defense Against BUI Charges in Seattle

-For many, taking a boat out on the water and enjoying alcohol is great way to unwind and a celebrated summer pastime.
+For many, taking a boat out on the water and enjoying alcohol is a great way to unwind and a celebrated summer pastime.
 However, Washington State has recently cracked down on boating under the influence offenses, or BUI, and has enhanced penalties to be even harsher for those convicted.
 Now, a BUI conviction can mean hefty fines and even significant jail time for the accused.

 If you have been charged with boating under the influence in Washington, we invite you to contact us at Guadagno Law, PLLC.
 Our Seattle BUI lawyers have more than a decade of experience in protecting the rights of clients facing the most serious of charges.
-Our aggressive, results-driven approach means not only will you voice be heard before the law, but that every possible defense avenue will be pursued to its fullest extent.
+Our aggressive, results-driven approach means not only will your voice be heard before the law, but that every possible defense avenue will be pursued to its fullest extent.

 Why You Should Choose Guadagno Law, PLLC: